reactgraphqlacademy/fb-messenger/README.md

 The idea is simple, you should execute our unit tests and fix the errors.
 Once all the code passes the unit tests, you can start the app by doing `npm start`.

-- execute `npm test`
+1. execute `npm test`

+2. Once all the test pass, replace our simplified version of `redux` and `react-redux` with https://github.com/reactjs/redux and https://github.com/reactjs/react-redux now that you've understood how it works.

+	You will need to uncomment ```import { connect } from 'react-redux'``` and comment ```import { connect } from '../**/react-redux/connect'``` in the following files:
+    * src/components/Messenger/Conversation/Content/index.js
+    * src/components/Messenger/Conversation/Content/Messages.js
+    * src/components/Messenger/Conversation/ConversationBar.js
+    * src/components/Messenger/ThreadsContainer.js

+	You will need to uncomment ```import { Provider } from 'react-redux'``` and comment ```import { Provider } from '../react-redux/Provider'``` in the following file:
+    * src/components/Root.js

+	You will need to uncomment ```import { createStore } from 'redux'``` and comment ```import { createStore } from '../redux/createStore'``` in the following file:
+    * src/store/index.js

 ### Part 2, moving the state of the app into Redux

-1. Replace our simplified version of `redux` and `react-redux` with https://github.com/reactjs/redux and https://github.com/reactjs/react-redux now that you've understood how it works.
-The official ones have cooler features that you should use ;)

-2. The <UserDetail> component should not be open by default.
+1. The ```<UserDetail>``` component should not be open by default.
 The src/components/Messenger/Conversation/Content/index.js is connected to Redux and it gets the prop isMessageDetailOpen from the store.
 Which part of the code is creating the initial state of isMessageDetailOpen?
 Hint, look at src/reducers/ui.js and change the default state.

-3. Refactor src/reducers/ui.js so when the TOGGLE_MESSAGE_DETAIL action is dispatched it opens and closes the user detail in the conversation.
-Hint, the TOGGLE_MESSAGE_DETAIL action is already dispatched in src/components/Messenger/Conversation/ConversationBar, so the only thing you need to do is include another switch case in src/reducers/ui.js
+2. Refactor src/reducers/ui.js so when the ```TOGGLE_MESSAGE_DETAIL``` action is dispatched then the ```UserDetail``` in the conversation is opened or closed.
+Hint, the ```TOGGLE_MESSAGE_DETAIL``` action is already dispatched in src/components/Messenger/Conversation/ConversationBar, so the only thing you need to do is to include another switch case in src/reducers/ui.js

-4. Move the state from ConversationContainer to Redux.
+3. Move the state from ```ConversationContainer``` to Redux.
 You will have to:
 - Create an action creator to "receive conversation" in src/actions/conversation.js.
-Hint, it'll be like the receiveThread in src/actions/thread.js
+Hint, it'll be like the ```receiveThread``` in src/actions/thread.js
 - Create a reducer in src/reducers.
-I suggest you call the file conversation.js
+I suggest you name the file conversation.js
-- Import the conversation.js reducer in src/reducers/index.js and add it to the combineReducers function.
+- Import the conversation.js reducer in src/reducers/index.js and add it to the ```combineReducers``` function.
-- When componentDidMount call fetchConversation and dispatch receive conversation
+- The ```fetchConversation``` method should dispatch "receive conversation" when the api.fetchConversation resolves instead of ```this.setState({ conversation })```
-- "connect" the ConversationContainer to Redux and "map state to props", so that ConversationContainer gets a prop called conversation with the conversation from the state.
+- "connect" the ```ConversationContainer``` to Redux and "map state to props", so that ```ConversationContainer``` gets a prop named conversation with the conversation from the state.

-5. Users should be able to send a message:
+4. Users should be able to send a message:
 - The sendMessage method in src/components/Messenger/Conversation/Content/Messages.js dispatches a "receive message" action when a user clicks on the "send" button.
 Refactor the src/reducers/conversation.js so that when a "receive message" action is dispatched the message is added at the end of the conversation.
 Hint, the only files you need to change are in src/reducers.
 - When a new message is sent, the Threads component should display the last message sent.
 Hint, the only files you need to change are in src/reducers.